jamalmoir/ml_components/README.md

 **ROADMAP**
 - ~~Develop forward feedining backpropagation Artificial Neural Network~~
 - ~~Change Neural Network to use an adaptive learning rate~~
+- ~~Add support for saving Neural Networks to and loading them from pre-trained models~~
 - ~~Add hyperbolic tangent as a activation function~~
-- Develop Decision Tree trained with the ID3 algorithm
+- ~~Develop Decision Tree trained with the ID3 algorithm~~
+- ~~Add support for saving Decision Trees to and loading them from pre-trained models~~
 - Add support for continuous data to the Decision Tree
 - Develop K-Nearest-Neighbours algorithm
 - Develop Logicsitc Regression algorithm